Does Rolfing Hurt?

 How is Rolfing different from chiropractic work?

-Again I would argue chiropractic work is best for acute disruptions.
+Again I would argue standard chiropractic work is best for acute disruptions.
 It can be a valuable tool but if the soft tissue has its own engrained chronic pattern and this isn’t accounted for, it will inevitably pull the adjusted bone back.

 Do you still offer massage?